 Four other cities in the world could boast of having 100,000 inhabitants by 1000 BC:

 Memphis, Egypt.
-The capital of the first pharaohs.
-Memphis started out with 20,000 inhabitants in 3100 BC.
-In 1000 BC it had 100,000 inhabitants.
-While other Egyptian cities emerged and declined, Memphis remained prosperous for 4,000 years.
+Memphis was the capital of the first pharaohs (3100 BC).
+In 1000 BC, it had 100,000 inhabitants.
+While other Egyptian cities rose and declined, Memphis remained prosperous for 4,000 years.